 For more information, contact our Admissions team at 888.556.8226, option 1.

 Chamberlain's Master of Social Work program is led by diverse, active faculty who serve as thought leaders and experts in the social work field.
 With many years of experience and a passion for making a global impact, our faculty are dedicated to ensuring our students have a meaningful experience throughout the program.

 Chamberlain University is accredited by the Higher Learning Commission (www.hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education.

 Chamberlain University confers online degrees from its Main Campus in Addison, IL.

 See accreditation and state authorization information or view a full list of program approvals by state.

-Chamberlain University’s Master of Social Work (MSW) program is currently in Pre-Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation (CSWE).
+Chamberlain University’s Master of Social Work Program has achieved Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation.